ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 # Security Considerations

-This document reduces the risk that a zone cannot be validated due to lack of SHA-1 support in a validator, by guiding signers to choose a more secure and interoperable algorithm.
+This document deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 signatures since they are no longer considered to be secure.

 # Operational Considerations